-Mixing popular appeal with a ground-breaking, unique theatrical language, wonderful dancers and high-quality production values, New Adventures is one of the great success stories of British theatre.
+Mixing popular appeal with a ground-breaking, unique theatrical language, world-class dancers and high-quality production values, New Adventures is one of the great success stories of British theatre.

 In an era when dance companies are supposed to fight for funding and justify their existence, New Adventures can make an outstanding case for itself

-New Adventures tours to more UK venues and gives more performances each year than any other UK dance company.
+New Adventures tours to more UK and international venues and gives more performances each year than any other UK dance company.
 For over 10 years, the Company has been British dance’s biggest export, performing seasons at the world’s most iconic venues including Sydney Opera House, New York City Center, The Chatalet in Paris, The Kennedy Center and The Moscow Arts Theatre, and the most prestigious Festivals such as Edinburgh, Ravenna and Chekhov International Festivals.
-It regularly tours to Japan, the
+It regularly tours to Japan, the USA, Australia and Europe.